What Do People Have To Say About Cryo Cure’s Live Resin Flower?

 “You don’t even need a grinder with this flower!”
 Zakim added.

-How is Live Resin Flower produced?
+How is Live Cured Flower produced?

-Live Resin Flower is possible thanks to Cryo Cure, the company behind a patented technology that dries and cures flower in as little as 11 hours, depending on the cultivar.
+Live Cured Flower is possible thanks to Cryo Cure, the company behind a patented technology that dries and cures flower in as little as 11 hours, depending on the cultivar.
 By perfecting a precise time, temperature, and pressure ratio, our founders developed a system that solved the pitfalls of traditional freeze drying, a long-touted but never perfected (until now!) modality for drying and curing cannabis.

 In the words of Rachelle Gordon, “Cryo Cure is seriously an innovative technology.
 If it’s out here making bud like this, you know it’s a big, big deal.”

-Cryo Cure is proud to provide consistent, high-quality premium cannabis flower to consumers in markets across the U.S. To find out when Live Resin Flower is coming to a dispensary near you, follow us on Instagram or LinkedIn for the latest updates!
+Cryo Cure is proud to provide consistent, high-quality premium cannabis flower to consumers in markets across the U.S. To find out when Live Cured Flower is coming to a dispensary near you, follow us on Instagram or LinkedIn for the latest updates!

 What Does GMP in Cannabis Mean For Cultivators?